Official Wisconsin Hunter Safety Course Online

 Wisconsin Department of Natural Resources Requirements

 Important!
-When registering for a Hunter Internet Field Day, all Wisconsin recreational safety students are required to obtain a Wisconsin DNR Customer ID Number.
-You must provide your ID number to your Field Day instructor.
+All Wisconsin recreational safety students are required to obtain a Wisconsin DNR Customer ID Number.

 You can obtain a DNR Customer ID Number here.